 We need photos of eight specific angles:

-Your photos will need to be uploaded as digital files when you submit your case in the Doctor's Portal.
+Your photos will need to be uploaded as digital files when you submit your case in the Doctor Portal, or you can use the use ClearCorrect Sync Mobile App.
+ClearCorrect Sync is a mobile/tablet-based application that can be used for capturing, editing, and quickly uploading patient case submission photos directly to the Doctor Portal.
 The most important thing is to include clear, well-lit photos from all eight angles.

 The following are the eight different photo angles required for your submission.
 These photos will help us produce the best aligners possible: